ROCm/rocprofiler-sdk/source/docs/api-reference/callback_services.md

 }
 ```

-But the following code would be invalid:
+The following code returns error `ROCPROFILER_STATUS_ERROR_SERVICE_ALREADY_CONFIGURED` as the callback service is already configured:

 ```cpp
 {